Clement-XVII/GreenHouse/README.md

 This is my connected greenhouse project for high school.
 All this allows to collect data from an arduino and send them to a database.

-Thereafter thanks to the files php connex.php and config.php and web page this connects has the base and recovers the data.
+There after thanks to the files php connex.php and config.php and web page this connects has the base and recovers the data.

 ## Arduino: